Coral-Ann/CV/README.md

 **MMT & Gladstone Brookes** (2018-2021)

 ***CMS Developer***
-- Promoted to more technical role.
+- Promoted to more technical role: *A display of my fast learning.*
-- Testing of new software functions.
+- Basic SQL commands: *This has been great for building and managing databases in any project.*
-- Basic SQL commands.
+- Testing systems: *Checking for anything our software and web developers may have missed.
+This has made me thorough and already attuned to spotting edge cases within projects.*
-- Technical problem solving.
+- Identifying bug sources: *This gave me an eye for identifying causes of bugs, proving crucial with test-driven-development and bug-fixing.*
-- Support and maintenance for multiple systems.
+- System Maintanence: *These tasks varied day-to-day, making me adaptable and agile.*
-- Providing and managing clean rule structures for software developers.
+- Providing pseudo-code: *Changing client requests into code-like structures that would be easily digestable for my developer team.*

 ***IT Frontline Support***
-- Transferred to IT to pursue career interest.
+- Transferred to IT to pursue career interest, my company trusted that I would do well having been a
 - User support helpdesk management.
 - Troubleshooting user software and hardware issues.
 - Hardware and VPN setup.